Elogheneekpese/IT_Support_Scripts_Portfolio/README.md

 User Management
 new_user_onboarder.py: Creates a folder and welcome file for new users

-(Note: This script's detailed functionality is assumed based on its name.
-If you have specific details, you can expand this description.)

 account_unlocker.ps1: Unlocks locked Active Directory accounts

 Software Management